mdsiamulislam/Git-operations/readme.md

 ** Undo commit **
-`git reset -soft commit ` : Uncomitted or Local Repository to back Staging area (back one by one commit) `git reset -hard commit ` : Uncomitted or Local Repository to back Staging area (back hearder)
+`git reset -soft commit ` : Uncomitted or Local Repository to back Staging area (back one by one commit) `git reset -hard commit ` : Uncomitted or Local Repository to back Staging area (back hearder) `git restore <file> ` : Back to unchanged file
+`git restore <directory> ` : Back to unchanged directory `git restore  ` : If you go to alreay staging area you can undo with this

 **Switching Branches:**